What a farce: Liverpool and the League Cup deserve so much better | Goal.com

 Villa, by contrast, picked a team with eight full internationals, and a squad packed with Premier League experience.

-Roared on by almost 5,000 travelling supporters – and what does it say about the dedication of fans that so many would make the trip for a game like this, a week before Christmas? – Liverpool were going nicely until Lady Luck deserted them
+Roared on by almost 5,000 travelling supporters – and what does it say about the dedication of fans that so many would make the trip for a game like this, a week before Christmas? – Liverpool were going nicely until Lady Luck deserted them, 15 minutes in.

 They had more possession in the first half yet conceded from a set-piece, a deflection and a giveaway at the back.
 Villa had three shots in the first 45 minutes, yet scored four times.